DigitaleGesellschaft/jekyll-theme-conference/README.md

 Each talk is represented by a file in the `_talks/` directory.
 It must begin with valid [YAML Front Matter](https://jekyllrb.com/docs/frontmatter/) containing

 - the talk's `name` (used as identifier),
-- one or more existing `speakers` name(s), and
+- one or more existing `speakers` name(s),
-- optionally one or more `categories` of which one should be a main category as defined in the site's configuration
+- optionally one or more `categories` of which one should be a main category as defined in the site's configuration,
-- optionally a list of `links` whereby each link element consist of
-  - a `name`, and
-  - either an absolute link `href` or a `file` name (of a file stored under `/documents/`)
-  - optionally a `icon` property indicating the name of a [FontAwesome](https://fontawesome.com/icons?d=gallery&s=solid&m=free) icon to be shown in front of the link name (links with icons are shown separately and above regular links without icons)
+- optionally a list of `links` (see the _Links_ subsection below for the available properties per link; links with icons are treated separately and are also included on the talk overview page), and
-  - optionally a `iframe` property which if set to `true` opens a modal instead where the link's source is embedded in a iframe (e.g. for embedding videos thus having a default iframe ratio of 24:11)
 - optionally `hide: true` if the talk's page should not be linked to.

 ### Speakers